-Many times, people can smell an ad from miles away when you use pictures that look too “professional.”
+People can often smell an ad from miles away when you use pictures that look too “professional.”

 Remember the user behavior on Facebook.

-They scroll through their feed and look at pictures or videos of their friends that are usually not produced in a very professional manner.
+They scroll through their feed and look at pictures or videos of their friends that are usually not produced professionally.

 Another additional pattern interrupt is using different colors from the usual blue and white Facebook color scheme.

-I don’t like it aesthetically either, but for some psychological reason, it provides better ad performance.
+I don’t like it aesthetically either, but it provides better ad performance for some psychological reason.

-These are general guidelines for your pictures you can use:
+These are general guidelines for the pictures you can use:

 - Use images that are relevant to your target audience and/or marketing angle

-- Happy people, or rather, pictures of happy women tend to convert well
+- Happy people, or pictures of happy women, tend to convert well.

 - Use babies or pets

-As you can see, the majority of the points above show you that it’s mostly all about pattern interrupts and relevancy to your target audience or marketing angle.
+As you can see, most of the points above show you that it’s mostly all about pattern interrupts and relevancy to your target audience or marketing angle.

-Don’t take my advice for granted, because it’s again all about testing different versions of your ad creatives.
+Don’t take my advice for granted because it’s all about testing different versions of your ad creatives.

-But I am pretty confident and would almost bet some money that by taking the principle of pattern interrupt into consideration, you will have better ads with higher click through rates and thus lower costs per click.
+By considering the principle of pattern interrupt, you will have better ads with higher click-through rates and, thus, lower costs per click.

 What About the Facebook Ad Copy?

-There, you have the option to add the primary text of your ad, optionally a headline, a description and choose a call to action button.
+There, you can add the primary text of your ad, a headline, a description, and choose a call to action button.

 So, to get rid of this confusion:

-First, all the fields should be used to apply a short version of the AIDA copywriting formula.
+First, all the fields should be used for a short version of the AIDA copywriting formula.

 In the primary text field, you want to grab attention and create interest and desire for your offer by presenting its benefits.

-To grab additional attention, you might want to use some emoticons (no more than three) so the ad appears more organic and looks like a normal post from friends in your potential customer’s news feed.
+The ad will appear more organic and look like a regular post from friends in your potential customer’s news feed.

-The headline field can again be used as a headline, but it is also quite possible to use it as an additional call to action field, since it’s so close to the actual call to action button.
+Still, it can also be used as an additional call to action field since it’s so close to the actual call to action button.